Pet Insurance Blog

 How Much Does Pet Insurance Cost?

 Pet insurance is generally affordable.
-The average monthly premium is $29 for a cat and $47 for a dog, but it’s important to recognize that there's a wide range in pricing (many see rates as low as $12/mo, others might see rates as high as $100/mo) depending on a few key factors.
+The average monthly premium in 2021 was $28.57 for a cat and $48.66 for a dog³, but it's important to recognize that there's a wide range in pet insurance pricing (many see rates as low as $12/mo, others might see rates as high as $100/mo) depending on a few key factors.

 • Size (height, weight)